Solhex/TF2-bot-detector-additional-rules/README.md

 3. At the top left of the window theres a File tab click on it.
 4. The sub-menu should open up and then click Open Config Folder.
 5. Your File Explorer should open at the TF2BD cfg folder, replace the old rules.official.json with the new one.
 6. Then go back to PazerOP's TF2-bot-detector and click Launch TF2.

-#### Changing the update url
-1. Open PazerOP's TF2-bot-detector.
-2. At the top left of the window theres a File tab click on it.
-3. The sub-menu should open up and then click Open Config Folder.
-4. Your File Explorer should open at the TF2BD cfg folder, open the old rules.official.json file.
-5. Go to line 9 and change the url to https://raw.githubusercontent.com/Solhex/TF2-bot-detector-modified-rules/main/rules.official.json
-6. Then go back to PazerOP's TF2-bot-detector and click Launch TF2.

 And thats all.